August 2009

 friendship

 first, musicianship second.
-As men age, the camaraderie they had
+As men age, the camaraderie they

-group activity which can replace my lifetime sequence of sports: rugby,
+group activity which can replace my lifetime sequence of sports:

 soccer, cricket,

-softball, volleyball and finally tennis, curling, ping-pong and racing
+softball, volleyball and finally tennis, curling, ping-pong and

-less physically punishing sports!); and when you
+less physically punishing sports.
+When you

 retire, the